COUNSELOR SOUTHERN HIGHLANDS

-Counselling for one person- $150 per 50 minute session.
+Generalised Counselling for one person- $150 (plus GST) per 50-minute session.

-Mentoring professional counsellors $150 per 50 minute session
+Mentoring professional counsellors $150 (plus GST) per 50-minute session

-Specialised parental alienation counselling is $250 per 50 minute session.
+Specialised parental alienation counselling is $250 (plus GST) per 50-minute session.

-NDIS clients- charged at current NDIS rate, on behalf of client
+NDIS clients- charged at the current NDIS rate on behalf of a client

-Crisis counselling face to face in Mittagong $190 per 50 minute session.
+Crisis counselling face-to-face in Mittagong is $250 (plus GST) per 50-minute session.

-Crisis counselling where travelling to the client is required is $190 per 50 minutes.
-This rate is charged from the time that travelling to the site commences, and includes time to return to office.
-Petrol is not included in this rate and is added on, and dependant on the kilometres travelled.
+Crisis counselling where travelling to the client is required is $250 (plus GST and kilometres) per 50 minutes.
+This rate is charged when travelling to the site commences and includes time to return to the office.
+Petrol is not included in this rate and is added on and dependent on the kilometres travelled.

-Cancellation policy: please note that any general client cancellations within a 48 hour time frame of your consultation will be charged in full.
-NDIS clients must give 7 days notice or be charged in full as per NDIS guidelines.
+Cancellation policy: please note that any general client cancellations within a 48-hour time frame of your consultation will be charged in full.
+NDIS clients must give seven days' notice or be charged in full as per NDIS guidelines.

 GREAT NEWS!
-We are a registered provider for the NDIS, which gives client access to fully subsidised NDIS counselling, under 'therapeutic services' with Alyse Price-Tobler from Bowral Road Counselling and Psychotherapy.
-Number of sessions are dependant on the amount of NDIS sessions allocated to each recipient.
+We are a registered provider of the NDIS, which gives clients access to fully subsidised NDIS counselling under 'therapeutic services' with Alyse Price-Tobler from Bowral Road Counselling and Psychotherapy.
+The number of sessions depends on the number of NDIS sessions allocated to each recipient.
 To be discussed at commencement.